Lucy Dacus: 2018–2025: Boygenius, 2019 EP, and Home Video

 In 2018, Dacus, Phoebe Bridgers, and Julien Baker, formed the supergroup Boygenius.
 In August, they released three songs from their self-titled debut EP, which was fully released on October 26, 2018.

-To coincide with Valentine's Day 2019, Dacus released a cover of "La Vie en rose", the first in a planned series of songs commemorating major holidays.
+To coincide with Valentine's Day 2019, Dacus released a cover of Édith Piaf's "La Vie en rose", the first in a planned series of songs commemorating major holidays.

-Dacus released her third studio album Home Video on June 25, 2021.
+Dacus released her third studio album, Home Video, on June 25, 2021.
 She performed one of its singles, "Hot & Heavy", on The Late Show with Stephen Colbert on April 13.
 On November 10, Dacus released her single "Thumbs Again", a re-release of her song "Thumbs" with additional instrumentation, alongside the announcement of 2022 US tour dates.

 On February 2, 2022, Dacus released a single "Kissing Lessons", accompanied by a music video.

 On March 8, 2023, Dacus released a music video for the song "Night Shift", directed by Jane Schoenbrun, for the fifth anniversary of Historian.
-Boygenius' debut studio album The Record was released on March 31, 2023 and Dacus spent much of the year touring the album with the group, including an appearance at Coachella and on Saturday Night Live.
+Boygenius' debut studio album The Record was released on March 31, 2023, and Dacus spent much of the year touring the album with the group, including an appearance at Coachella and on Saturday Night Live.
 On February 1, 2024, Boygenius announced a hiatus.

-On October 8, 2024, Dacus was a surprise opener for a makeup Julien Baker show at New York City's Brooklyn Steel, where she performed an untitled new song, now known as "Best Guess" on International Lesbian Day.
+On October 8, 2024, Dacus was a surprise opener for a makeup Julien Baker show at New York City's Brooklyn Steel, where she performed an untitled new song, now known as "Best Guess", on International Lesbian Day.